Storing and retaining sensitive data discovery results - Amazon Macie

 After you verify your permissions, determine which AWS KMS key you want Macie to use to encrypt your sensitive data discovery results.
 The key must be a customer managed, symmetric encryption KMS key that's enabled in the same AWS Region as the S3 bucket where you want to store the results.

 The key can be an existing AWS KMS key from your own account, or an existing AWS KMS key that another account owns.
 If you want to use a new KMS key, create the key before proceeding.
 If you want to use an existing key that another account owns, obtain the Amazon Resource Name (ARN) of the key.
 You'll need to enter this ARN when you configure the repository settings in Macie.
-For information about creating and reviewing the settings for KMS keys, see Managing keys in the AWS Key Management Service Developer Guide.
+For information about creating and reviewing the settings for KMS keys, see the AWS Key Management Service Developer Guide.

 Note